The year was 1992.

-No-one in the company would go near the new arrival.
-It was down to yours-truly to unpack everything, read the manuals, and connect everything up.
+No-one in our company would go near the new arrival, delivered as a number of large boxes and piled-up neatly in the corner of the office.
+It was down to yours-truly to unpack everything, read the manuals, and connect the Mac up.
 Up until then I had never used a computer – not even at school.
-Even as a total ignoramus I was able to connect the keyboard, mouse, and monitor and power-up the Mac.
-I heard the ‘bong’.
+Even as a total ignoramus I was able to connect the keyboard, mouse, and monitor.

-My Love Affair With The MacFrom then on, I was fascinated with the Quadra 950.
+From then on, I was fascinated with that Quadra 950.
 I bought Mac magazines to quench my new-found thirst for knowledge.
-Customers would come and teach me things, and show me software such as Kai’s Power Tools, Strata Studio Pro, and Castle Wolfenstein.
+Customers with Macs would come and teach me things, and show me software such as Kai’s Power Tools, Strata Studio Pro, and games like Castle Wolfenstein.

-I learned how to run Disk First Aid, how to defragment the 1GB hard drive, and how to resolve extension conflicts.
-I learned about SCSI connections, installing cards in NuBus ports, and the fragility of 88MB SyQuest disks.
-I even bought an external CD drive (an Apple PowerCD, that still works to this day) with my own money, just so that I could install the free software on the CDs that came glued on the covers of MacFormat and MacUser magazines.
+I learned how to run Disk First Aid, how to defragment the (massive for the time) 1GB hard drive, and how to resolve extension conflicts.
+I learned about SCSI connections, the Apple Desktop Bus, installing cards in NuBus ports, and the fragility of 88MB SyQuest disks.
+I even bought an external CD drive with my own money (an Apple PowerCD that still works to this day) just so that I could install the free software on the CDs that came glued on the covers of MacFormat and MacUser magazines.

-The Only Constant In My CareerSince those heady days, my career path has taken many twists and turns.
+Since those heady days, my career path has taken many twists and turns.
 But Apple, its hardware, and its software has been the one constant in a sea of change.
-Over the years I’ve visited Apple’s Cupertino campus, given presentations to Apple personnel.
+Over the years I’ve visited Apple’s Cupertino campus and given presentations to Apple personnel.